Germany: Suspected Lioness on the Loose Outside Berlin | 📰 LatestLY

 Police said veterinary specialists and hunters were also taking part in the operation to find the animal.

-A police spokesman said drones were also being employed to avoid the usual search method of combing forest areas on foot where possible.
+A police spokesman said drones were being employed where possible to avoid the usual search method of combing forest areas on foot.

+On Thursday evening, a police spokesperson said that 220 officers were searching near where the animal was last seen in wooded areas near the municipalities of Kleinmachnow, Teltow and Stahnsdorf at the southern edge of Berlin.

+The search is expected to continue through the night with the aid of night vision devices, the spokesperson said.

 Police said they had received information on the presence of the animal from witnesses who had filmed it attacking and killing a wild pig.